robvanbakel/spark/README.md

 ## Demo

-To see the planner in action, visit the [public demo page](https://planner.robvanbakel.com) and click on the _Enter Demo_ button below the login form.
+To see Spark in action, visit the [public demo page](https://demo.sparkscheduler.com) and click on the _Enter Demo_ button below the login form.
 You'll be taken to the admin area, which is where employers will manage their staff and create schedules.

 In order to login as an employee, use any of the demo employee email addresses available in the admin area.
 For all accounts, the password is the same as the email address.